 City of Bartlesville

-The City of Bartlesville received $1,388,912 in sales tax receipts from the State of Oklahoma in the month of October.
-The revenue is derived from the City's 3% sales tax for sales occurring at the point of sale mostly in the last half of August and estimated sales for the first half of September.
-The October dollars represent a 0.84% increase year over year when compared to sales tax revenues from October of last year.
-Speaking on a recent City Matters program on KWON, City Clerk and Finance Director Mike Bailey said for the fiscal year to date, the City's sales tax revenue decreased by 1.72% from the same 4 month period of last year.
-Bailey says some reports have indicated that this month's receipts represent a 3.04% increase.
-However, those reports failed to account for an additional tax payment received late in October of last year.
-The payment was the result of an error on the Tax Commission's part that was corrected later in the month.
+The City of Bartlesville received $1,480,161 in sales tax revenue from the State of Oklahoma in the month of January.
+The dollars are derived from the City's 3% sales tax for sales occurring mostly in the last half of November and estimated sales for the first half of December.
+The January receipts represent a 2.11% decrease year over year when compared to sales tax revenues from last January.
+For the fiscal year to date, the City of Bartlesville's sales tax revenue has decreased by .53% from the same 7 month period of last year.

 « Back to News